lz2510/Tech/two-pointers.md

 That means, the elements after nums[slow] and before nums[fast] are numbers we've seen before and don't need anymore (one copy of these numbers is already saved before the current slow (inclusive)).

+## One pointer starts from the beginning while the other pointer starts from the end.

+In this approach, two pointers are used to process two array elements at the same time.
+Usual implementation is to set one pointer in the beginning and one at the end and then to move them until they both meet.

 ### code sample

     function removeDuplicates(&$nums) {